artsy/README/RFCs/platform-practice-4ps.md

 ### Roles of this practice:

 #### 1. Facilitator:
    * The Facilitator plays a crucial role in managing the process of the platform practice.
-This includes time-keeping, organizing the agenda, reviewing takeaways and action items, and diligently documenting sessions in Notion.
-The Facilitator ensures the smooth flow and effectiveness of each session.
+This includes time-keeping, organizing the agenda, documenting decisions, and following up on action items.
+The Facilitator ensures the flow and effectiveness of each session.

 #### 2. Champion:
    * The Champion is the driving force behind topics discussed in the platform practice.
-They bring forth specific subjects with clear objectives, whether it's seeking a decision or fostering an open discussion.
+They bring forth specific subjects with clear objectives, whether seeking a decision or fostering an open discussion.
 The Champion actively guides discussions, aiding the Facilitator in achieving meaningful conclusions for each topic.

 #### 3. Curator:
    * The Curator takes on the responsibility of shaping the overall direction of the platform practice.
 They provide valuable advice and curate relevant topics that align with the practice's goals.
 The Curator's role is crucial in maintaining the practice's focus and ensuring that discussions contribute to the overall improvement and coherence of the platform.